GPPet/No1/README.md

-# att1
+# Rep No1
-First steps in Java &amp; GitHub
+GPPet's first steps in Java &amp; GitHub